CryptozombiesHQ/cryptozombie-lessons/en/2/5-inheritance.md

 }
 ```

-`BabyDoge` is a module of `Doge`.
-That means when youcompile and deploy `Doge` you will have access to what `BabyDoge` offers as well.
+`BabyDoge` is a module of the `Doge` contract.
+In rust terminology `Doge` becomes a supertrait, gaining access to everything `BabyDodge` contains

-This can be used for trait inheritance (such as with a subclass, a `Cat` is an `Animal`).
-But it can also be used simply for organizing your code by grouping similar logic together into different contracts.

 # Put it to the test

 In the next chapters, we're going to be implementing the functionality for our zombies to feed and multiply.
 Let's put this logic into its own module.

-1. Make a module called `ZombieFeeding` below `ZombieFactory`.
+1. Make a module called `ZombieFeeding` below `ZombieContract`.
 This module should be empty for now

-2. Add `ZombieFeeding` the implementation to the ZombieFactory contract.
+2. Add `ZombieFeeding` to the definition of the ZombieContract contract.